PowerShell/PowerShell/docs/cmdlet-example/README.md

 This will produce the assembly `./bin/Debug/netstandard1.3/SendGreeting.dll`.

-This build/restore process should work anywhere .NET Core works, including Windows, Linux, and OS X.
+This build/restore process should work anywhere .NET Core works, including Windows, Linux, and macOS.

 Deployment
 ----------